 What are the important aspects of an efficient landing page?

 No landing page should be designed without a solid basis of research and analysis.
 A landing page is not an object of pure art, it is a part of promotion and presentation strategy.
 Designers working on a landing page should keep in mind that any marketing campaign comes from the definition of the goals and target audience.
 So, a landing page should be designed as a virtual bridge connecting the target customer with a product or service.
 For a web page with high conversion rates, design decisions have to be based on the analysis of the target audience’s preferences, abilities, and psychological characteristics.
 The design of a landing page that will work for everyone is a utopia, standing far from real business achievements and results.

 – Market and competition analysis

 Famous guru of advertising David Ogilvy said: “Every word in the copy must count.”
 This is a simple but unavoidable truth if you deal with a landing page.
-Decision on the amount of copy used on the page should be the aspect of thorough research and testing as it directly and highly influences conversions.
+The decision on the amount of copy used on the page should be the aspect of thorough research and testing as it directly and highly influences conversions.

 However, it doesn’t mean that every landing page should contain a minimal number of words.
-If it presents a famous company product or service or informs about special offers, sometimes short and concentrated copy is enough to encourage users.
-However, if a new unknown product or service is presented, it is important to provide users with more information persuading them to follow call to action.
+If it presents a famous company product or service or informs about special offers, sometimes short and a concentrated copy is enough to encourage users.
+However, if a new unknown product or service is presented, it is important to provide users with more information persuading them to follow the call to action.